Updates to the use of the PE & Sports premium in Telford, West Midlands

 Why Sports Premium Funding 2021 can make a difference for West Midlands

 Some cookies are required in order to make this website function properly.
-These are set by default and whilst you can block or delete them by altering your web browser settings, some performance such as having the ability to log in to the website will not work if you do this.
+These are set by default and whilst you can block or delete them by altering your web browser settings, some functionality such as having the ability to log in to the website will not work if you do this.
 The required cookies set on this website are as follows: A ‘sessionid’ token is required for visiting to the website and we likewise utilize a ‘crfstoken’ token to avoid cross website request forgery.

 The information from this cookie is anonymised.
 Cookies are used to help identify between human beings and bots on contact types on this website.
 A cookie is used to keep your cookie preferences for this website.
-Cookies that are not required to make the website work, however which enable additional performance, can likewise be set.
+Cookies that are not required to make the website work, however which enable additional functionality, can likewise be set.

 The London 2012 Olympic and Paralympic Games offered us an opportunity to motivate the country to enjoy sport.
 It highlighted the truth that sport need to be a fundamental part of every child’s education – sports premium funding.
 The Government is identified to protect a significant and long lasting tradition from the video games, and to establish children’s pleasure of sport and exercise from an early age.